seanfisk/mastering-eos/manual/remote_access/mac_os_x.rst

 .. include:: common/keys/outro.rst

 .. |text_editor| replace:: open -t
+.. _mac-ssh-tunnel:
 .. include:: common/openssh/forwarding.rst

 The recommended VNC client for OS X is Chicken_, which is free and open-source software.
 Visit the website to download, install as you would any other Mac OS X application, and open.

 You will be prompted to create a new server.
 If not prompted, click :menuselection:`Connection --> Open Connection...` from the menu bar.
 Double click "New Server" in the list on the left and rename it to "EOS", or create a new session with the :guilabel:`+` button if none exist.
 Leave the :guilabel:`Host` field as ``localhost`` or fill it in if missing.
 Leave the :guilabel:`Display or port` field at 0 or fill it in if missing.

 Chicken has had some problems with the ZRLE encoding with our server.
 As this can cause a premature end to your session, our recommendation is to manually disable this encoding.
-To do this, first click the drop-down menu next to :guilabel:`Profile`, and click :guilabel:`Edit Conneciton Profiles...`.
+To do this, first click the drop-down menu next to :guilabel:`Profile`, and click :guilabel:`Edit Connection Profiles...`.
 The :guilabel:`Profile Manager` configuration window will open.
 In the bottom left, enter "EOS" into the field and click the :guilabel:`+` button.
 Now click the checkbox next to the ZRLE encoding to disable it for EOS sessions.
 Close the :guilabel:`Profile Manager` window.

 Click :guilabel:`Connect` to begin your VNC session with EOS.
 To connect in the future, select :menuselection:`Connection --> Open Connection...` from the menu, select your EOS configuration, and click :guilabel:`Connect`.